Urinals & Urinal Packs

 • The government recommends there be at least one urinal for every 15 male workers.

-If you're unsure about how to comply with the regulations mentioned above, please feel free to reach out to our team.
+If you're unsure about how to comply with the abovementioned regulations, please feel free to contact our team.
 We're happy to explain the specific regulations that apply to your situation and provide advice on how to meet them, so don't hesitate to get in touch!

 Urinals, like any plumbing appliance, can sometimes encounter issues as time goes on.
 Here are solutions to the three most common problems:

-• It can be frustrating when the urinal doesn't flush at all.
+• It can be frustrating when the urinal doesn't flush.
 This issue is usually caused by a malfunction in the flushing mechanism and can be fixed by swapping out the existing flushing mechanism with a working replacement part.

 How often should urinals be cleaned and sanitised?